stevejburge/logtivity/readme.md

 * Any alert for this Logtivity team will now be sent to your Slack account.

 [Click here to see more about activity logs and Slack notifications](https://logtivity.io/docs/slack/).

+= How does Logitivity compare to other activity log plugins? =

+There are some good WordPress activity log plugins including WP Activity Log, WP User Activity, User Activity Log, Activity Log, WP Cerber, Jetpack activity log, User Activity Tracking and Log, WP Stream, Simple History, Aryo Activity Log and more.

+Logtivity is different from those plugins in several important ways:

+* It is a hosted service, so you don't have to store all the data in your site's database.
+This can really slow down your site!
+Logtivity allows you to store much more data, and export it more easily.
+* Deeper integration with key plugins such as Easy Digital Downloads and MemberPress.
+* Visualize your data with Logtivity's charts.

+= Logitivity branding information =

+Logtivity is the official brandname.
+When writing about this activity plugin, please make sure to uppercase the L:

+* Logtivity (correct)
+* logtivity (incorrect)
+* Logtivity.io (incorrect)
+* Log tivity, loggtivity, logg tivity (all incorrect)

 == Changelog ==